The joy of being l'intrepida - Itch.world

 1131

-post-template-default,single,single-post,postid-1131,single-format-standard,ajax_fade,page_not_loaded,,select-theme-ver-4.4.1,paspartu_enabled,wpb-js-composer js-comp-ver-5.4.7,vc_responsive
+post-template-default,single,single-post,postid-1131,single-format-standard,ajax_fade,page_not_loaded,,select-theme-ver-4.4.1,paspartu_enabled,wpb-js-composer js-comp-ver-7.9,vc_responsive

 The joy of being l’intrepida

-Some friends of mine from California and France came to ride in L’Intrepida two years ago.
-These friends have always intimidated me with their athleticism, taking on insane challenges like the Death Ride (cycling over 100 miles and five mountain passes in the Sierras.)
-Within this group, my friend Dee is the lone non-extreme athlete.
-But recently she realized that the best way to spend more time with her husband was to start cycling.
-So when this band of cyclists signed up for L’Intrepida, she gamely signed up for the 42 kilometer race while the others opted for the longer routes.
+Within this group, my friend Dee was the lone non-extreme athlete.
+But a year before coming to Italy for L’Intrepida, she realized that the best way to spend more time with her husband was to start cycling.
+So when this band of cyclists signed up for the rally she gamely agreed to do the 42 kilometer race, while the others opted for the longer routes.

 On the day of the race, John and I cheered them on at the starting line in the main square.
-It was an amazing scene: hundreds of people in wildly-varied vintage costumes, vintage bikes of every type, and rally support vehicles which included vintage Vespas with sidecars and old Fiat 500s.
-The starting gun goes off, L’Intrepida started, and slowly the square emptied, our friends tucked into the middle of the pack.
+It was an amazing scene: hundreds of people in wildly-varied vintage costumes, old bikes of every type, and rally support vehicles which included classic Vespas with sidecars and old Fiat 500s.

 The group stuck by her for the whole 42 kilometers.
 During a particularly tough unpaved climb, one man, whom Dee guessed was in his mid-70s, rode beside her and placed his hand on her back, helping to propel her to the top of the hill.
 By the finish, they still wanted to hang out together at the bar.
-And Dee realized the joys of being intrepid, and the special type of kindness typical of Italian strangers.
+And Dee realized the joys of being intrepid, and the special type of kindness typical of Italians, even perfect strangers.

 No Comments